Logo for Piano Play It

 Please Layout Piano Keys for me...

-Home » Read Piano Notes » Layout Piano Keys
+Home » Piano Notes » Layout Piano Keys

-Later on this page I will draw simple pictures which will show you where each keys is located on the piano along with it name.
+In this page (which is a crucial part of both our piano courses) I will draw a piano keyboard template that will show you where each keys is located on the piano along with it name.

 But first I'd like to point at the directions of the piano so that you'll understand what I mean when I say: "Go higher or lower on the piano."